odestry/.github/README.md

-# Contributing Guide
+# Odestry

-Contribution guide for projects.
+We build for better commerce.